CRS Booking and Ticketing Policy

 It is the Travel Agent’s responsibility to ensure that all its employees, in all its locations, comply with this policy.
 Ticketing agencies will be held responsible for all bookings and tickets, in violation of this policy, booked by their employees in all locations, their sub-agents, and their independent agents working through the ticketing agency.

-Back-To-Back and Throwaway Ticketing stated in our Conditions of Carriage Domestic and International Tariff, Air Canada prohibits the practice of back-to-back and throwaway ticketing, which are defined as follows:
+Stated in our Conditions of Carriage Domestic and International Tariff, Air Canada prohibits the practice of back-to-back and throwaway ticketing, which are defined as follows:

 • Back-to-Back ticketing: a combination of two or more round-trip fares for the purpose of circumventing applicable tariff rules, such as advance purchase and minimum stay.